-This is indeed the biggest news in the world of ecommerce at the moment.
-Despite the fact that there is still no confirmation from the significant parties, the word has that one of the biggest online clothing venture Jabong is up for sale and Alibaba, Future Group, Flipkart’s Unit , Myntra and Aditya Birla’s e-commerce venture Abof are in race to acquire the online fashion portal.
+This is indeed the biggest news in the world of eCommerce at the moment.
+Despite the fact that there is still no confirmation from the significant parties, the word has that one of the biggest online clothing ventures Jabong is up for sale and Alibaba, Future Group, Flipkart’s Unit, Myntra and Aditya Birla’s e-commerce venture Abof are in the race to acquire the online fashion portal.
 If sources are to be believed even Snapdeal is in the fray though it might not be an aggressive bidder.
 The asking price is around $250-300 million while the deal size could be lower.
-Certainly it’s a big thing and virtually every eCommerce company out there have their eyes fixed on it.
+Certainly, it’s a big thing and virtually every eCommerce company out there has their eyes fixed on it.

 The online shopping portal came into existence in 2012 when it was founded under the banner of German incubator while Swedish investment firm Kinnevik also owns a large stake in Jabong’s parent Global Fashion Group.
 They are both said to be keen to make an exit.

 A spokesperson for Rocket Internet in Berlin didn’t comment on the same while Jabong’s communications agency also declined to comments on the hearsay as well as executives dismissed speculation over a sale.
 Even a Flipkart spokesperson wasn’t keen to comment.

 “Jabong has held talks with these four companies over the past few weeks,” said one executive.
 “While none of the negotiations has reached an advanced stage, the deal size could be around two times its annual sales and is expected to close within the next six months.”